 The Blue Ridge Chamber Music Festival brings internationally-acclaimed musicians to beautiful Blue Ridge in an effort to enhance the lives of those in the North Georgia Mountains and Southern Appalachia.

 The Founders and Directors, Scott and Maggie Flavin, are both professional musicians and professors at the University of Miami.
 On a summer vacation, they visited Blue Ridge, fell in love with the vibrancy of the town, the love of the arts, and the beauty of the surroundings, and decided to create a music festival in North Georgia to celebrate the exciting world of chamber music.
-Since our first festival, in 2014, we've been fortunate to bring world-class musicians playing some of the greatest music ever created, and have provided free children's concerts in collaboration with the Fannin County Public Library and Feed Fannin.
+Since the first festival in 2014, the BRCMF has been fortunate to bring world-class musicians playing some of the greatest music ever created, and have provided free children's concerts in collaboration with the Fannin County Public Library and Feed Fannin.

 The mission of the BRCMF is to bring beautiful classical music to the Blue Ridge area along with an educational outreach program to aspiring young musicians.